What is Priesthood Sunday?

 Be sure to send gifts and wishes to priests who now live in retirement homes.
 Take them out for a meal or bring them back to the parish for Priesthood Sunday and whatever reception you may plan there after Mass.

 What Are Your Plans for Priesthood Sunday?
-Please email us and let us know so we can share your ideas and pictures here!
+Please email the US Council of Serra International Vocations Committee and let us know so we can share your ideas and pictures in a future resource!